sa-es-ir/DotNet.RateLimit/README.md

 This is a RateLimit that works with ActionFilters!
 The approach designed to control requests rate for specific Action or Controller.
 The idea behind this solution is to solve the middleware problem because the [Middlewares](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?view=aspnetcore-6.0) affects all requests, but with action filters you can limit some of the critical endpoints.

 Rate Limit uses InMemory cache by default, but if you set up a Redis connection it will use Redis, it is recommended that use Redis to check the rate limit in distributed applications.
+By default it limits the IP address for control requests rate but you can set ClientId in request headers the header name is configurable.

 |Platform|Version|